 My mind raced.
 This could permanently affect these kids for a long time.
 Maybe follow them around forever.
 They’re just kids.
 Just kids.
 Just kids.

 “But very bad kids,” Revenge whispered.
 “Kids who deserve this.
 Did you know that suicide from bullying is the #2 cause of death for teenagers, Jim?
 Fuck these kids.
 They need to pay.”

 “Go to the church,” Justice said.
 “Ask him if you can delay police action.”

 “Can you please check to see whether I have any influence on whether the police can stand down until I speak to someone about this?”
-I asked the school official.
+I asked the vice principal.

 “Sir, this is not about whether you can do anything.
 This is bigger than you.”